Post-Filing Timeline

 Every 2 Weeks: Continued Certification

 You must certify every 14 days that you are still disabled and unable to work flight duty.
 This is done via SDI Online or by mail using Form DE 2500A.
+Missing a certification stops payment even if your claim is approved.

 Every 1-3 Months: Physician Re-certification

-Depending on the duration of your disability, EDD may require your doctor to provide an updated certification (Physician/Practitioner’s Supplementary Certificate - DE 2525XX).
+Depending on the duration of your disability, EDD may require your doctor to provide an updated certification (Physician/Practitioner's Supplementary Certificate — DE 2525XX).
+Your doctor must use their California medical license number on this form.

 | Status | What It Means |